History of science and technology in China: Scientific and technological stagnation

 More recent historians have questioned political and cultural explanations and have put greater focus on economic causes.
 Mark Elvin's high level equilibrium trap is one well-known example of this line of thought.
 It argues that the Chinese population was large enough, workers cheap enough, and agrarian productivity high enough to not require mechanization: thousands of Chinese workers were perfectly able to quickly perform any needed task.
 Other events such as Haijin, the Opium Wars and the resulting hate of European influence prevented China from undergoing an Industrial Revolution; copying Europe's progress on a large scale would be impossible for a lengthy period of time.
 Political instability under Cixi rule (opposition and frequent oscillation between modernists and conservatives), the Republican wars (1911–1933), the Sino-Japanese War (1933–1945), the Communist/Nationalist War (1945–1949) as well as the later Cultural Revolution isolated China at the most critical times.
 Kenneth Pomeranz has made the argument that the substantial resources taken from the New World to Europe made the crucial difference between European and Chinese development.

-In his book Guns, Germs, and Steel, Jared Diamond postulates that the lack of geographic barriers within much of China—essentially a wide plain with two large navigable rivers and a relatively smooth coastline—led to a single government without competition.
+In his 1997 book Guns, Germs, and Steel, Jared Diamond postulates that the lack of geographic barriers within much of China—essentially a wide plain with two large navigable rivers and a relatively smooth coastline—led to a single government without competition.
 At the whim of a ruler who disliked new inventions, technology could be stifled for half a century or more.
 In contrast, Europe's barriers of the Pyrenees, the Alps, and the various defensible peninsulas (Denmark, Scandinavia, Italy, Greece, etc.) and islands (Britain, Ireland, Sicily, etc.) led to smaller countries in constant competition with each other.
 If a ruler chose to ignore a scientific advancement (especially a military or economic one), his more-advanced neighbors would soon usurp his throne.
 This explanation, however, ignores the fact that China had been politically fragmented in the past, and was thus not inherently disposed to political unification.

-The Republic of China (1912–49)
+The Republic of China (1912–1949)

-The Republic of China (1912–49) saw the introduction in earnest of modern science to China.
+The Republic of China (1912–1949) saw the introduction in earnest of modern science to China.
 Large numbers of Chinese students studied abroad in Japan and in Europe and the US.
 Many returned to help teach and to found numerous schools and universities.
 Among them were numerous outstanding figures, including Cai Yuanpei, Hu Shih, Weng Wenhao, Ding Wenjiang, Fu Ssu-nien, and many others.
 As a result, there was a tremendous growth of modern science in China.
 As the Communist Party took over China's mainland in 1949, some of these Chinese scientists and institutions moved to Taiwan.
 The central science academy, Academia Sinica, also moved there.

+Participants in the May Fourth Movement of 1919 advocated that science (nicknamed, "Mr. Science"), along with Democracy ("Mr. Democracy") could save China.
+Belief in the idea of "saving China through science" (kexue jiuguo) increased during the ROC period.